 Let`s get this out of the way.
 I only noticed THREE new songs in this movie.
 All of the songs were ripped straight out of the show, with exception to Universal Bunny (which is just ok; a bit weak by Sheryl Nome standards), the final song at the end, and the credits theme.
 However, the songs are still great, and that`s what counts.
 All of the songs are as great as I remember them, and the final song, while not quite as good as previous songs, is still a good track.
 Then again, a Macross installment without at least a decent soundtrack is nothing short of BLASPHIMA!!!

 The first part of the movie was mostly entertaining, albeit a bit boring in places.
 The second half was pretty good, especially the climax.
-Again, the first half feels a bit choppy and boring, but overall, it was still interesting, and it sorta lives up to the franchise`s expectations.
+Even with how choppy and dull the first half was at times and how absolutely strange and somewhat irritating the mid-section's plot twist was, overall, this was still a decent movie, even if it's one of the weakest installments of the franchise, especially from an entertainment standpoint.

 OVERALL: 7/10 RAW SCORE 7.41/10